-AVP Workshops are currently running online; after covid-19 restrictions lift they will both run online and in person
+AVP Workshops are currently running both online and in-person

 Facing up to Conflict workshops are not lectures.
 Participants learn from one another through online group activities, discussion and role-play, drawing on real-life situations where conflict might happen, and exploring different ways to handle them - and we run two levels:

 Level One - A fun, interactive, online workshop, where you will learn how to make friends with conflict and communicate better.
 You will develop the skills you need to; face up to conflict, build better relationship, understand and believe in yourself, respecting others, communicate well, and manage strong feelings like anger.

 Level Two – A fun, interactive and online workshop, where you will connect on a deeper level, exploring conflict, nonviolence and relationships in more depth while building on the skills developed in a Level One workshop.
 Usually the participants cooperate to choose the focus of the work in a Level Two workshop.

 When people come to workshops they sometimes feel nervous as they do not know what to expect, but by the end most will feel positive as they will have learnt; new ways of communicating, cooperating with others and find new strategies for handling conflict more skilfully.

 People may attend multiple workshops and some train as volunteer facilitators, we have regular training for this – please look at the 'Workshop List' for more details.

 Workshop dates and times

 We currently run workshops for 16-18 hours, over 4 weeks on Saturday’s.
 You will attend 2 sessions each week, with a lunch break in the middle.
 We will be running some mid-week and evening workshops too, so please make sure to check the 'Workshop List' for dates and timings.